ScaleBio/ScaleRna/docs/outputs.md

 # Outputs

 Analysis workflow results for all samples in the run will appear in the output directory defined by `--outDir` (`ScaleRna.out` by default).
+For detailed information about the library and sample level QC reports see [qcReport.md](qcReport.md)

 ## Key output files
 | Directory                   | File                                            | Description                                                                                                                                                                                                                                                                                  |